 Legal Classifications of Scooters

-In order to get a clearer picture of scooter accidents in San Francisco, it may help to clear up some confusion about classification.
+In order to get a clearer picture of scooter accidents, it may help to clear up some confusion about classification.
 Legally speaking, a scooter is a two-wheeled vehicle (gas or electric) with a top speed of 20 MPH.
-That’s not the type of vehicle a normal San Franciscan pictures when they hear the word “scooter.”
+That's not the type of vehicle a normal San Franciscan pictures when they hear the word “scooter.”
 In fact, many people picture the sleek, high powered machines with 150—260cc engines—comparable to full-sized motorcycles.
 And, indeed, that’s exactly what they are—motorcycles with “step-through frames”.

 - Motorcycle—150cc engine or bigger and no more than 3 wheels.
 Must be registered and driver must have motorcycle license.

 - Motor-Driven Cycles—149cc or less.
 Has to be registered and operator must have motorcycle license.

 - Three-Wheeled Motorcycles—Includes trikes or Can-Am Spyders as well as motorcycles with sidecars.
 These only require Class C driver’s licenses, not specialized motorcycle licenses.

 - Mopeds—2 or 3 wheeled device capable of no more than 30MPH with fully operative pedals for human propulsion.

 While crash data does not separate “scooters” from motorcycles, it does separate motorcycles involved in crashes by engine size.
 One might expect larger bikes to have higher accident rates.
 They go faster, are heavier (harder for inexperienced riders to control), and anecdotal reports link faster motorcycles with “extreme motorcycling.”
 (Since 2006 there has been a dramatic increase in reports of motorcyclists engaging in reckless behavior including cyclists popping wheelies on the interstate and “gangs” of dirt bikers “terrorizing” NYC streets.)